mscastillo/Classification/README.md

 ![Clustering using GMM](https://raw.githubusercontent.com/mscastillo/FSE/master/Examples/gmm_clustering.jpg)

 After computing all models, the GUI gets open and any of the GMM for a given number of modes can be plotted with the classification results using the chosen GMM.
+Use the slider to choose the number of modes and compare the clustering results with the original input data set.
+For a given data set, the clustering results can be reported provinding which data belongs to a specific mode and theirs hyperparameters by doing click on <kdb>Export</kdb>.